-This Homemade Thin Mint Cookies recipe delivers a crispy chocolate cookie with mint chocolate topping in every bite.
-In fact, these thin mints cookies are unique because this recipe is made vegan (dairy free and egg free) but tastes just as good as the original thin mint recipe.
-These Thin Mint Girl Scout Cookies boast a crispy chocolate cookie coated in melted chocolate.
+This homemade Thin Mint Cookies recipe delivers a crispy chocolate cookie with mint chocolate topping in every bite.
+In fact, these thin mints cookies are unique because this recipe is made vegan (dairy-free and egg-free) but tastes just as good as the original thin mint recipe.

 Let me begin by saying I don’t have anything against the Girl Scouts.
 They seem like a fine organization.

 Yes, it’s true I was a Campfire Girl.
 The two organizations are like opposing universities.
 They have similar goals, but people are usually loyal to one or the other.